 The Admissions Committee will begin reviewing applications in November, with decisions rendered thereafter on a rolling basis.
-Once review has begun, decisions are typically rendered within three weeks.
+Once an application is under review, a decision is typically rendered within three weeks.
 If an applicant is placed on the waitlist by the Admissions Committee, their application will be reassessed in the late spring or early summer.

 Applications that are complete and ready for review by January 15 at 5:00 PM Eastern are classified as priority applications.
-For priority applications, an offer of admission will include a concomitant offer of merit-based scholarship funding, if any.
-Applicants who are interested in our Human Rights or Ordered Liberty Fellowships are strongly encouraged to meet the priority application deadline.
-You must take the LSAT no later than November 2021 in order to meet the priority application deadline.
+Priority applications will be given priority in allocating institutional scholarship funding.
+Applicants who are interested in the Human Rights Fellowship are strongly encouraged to meet the priority application deadline.
+You must take the LSAT no later than November 2022 in order to meet the priority application deadline.

 Applications that are incomplete as of the priority application deadline but complete and ready for review by April 15 at 5:00 PM Eastern are classified as regular applications.
-Regular applications will be considered for merit-based scholarship funding to the extent that funding remains available.
-An offer of admission may include a concomitant offer of merit-based scholarship funding, or the admitted student may be placed in a scholarship queue for later consideration.
-You must take the LSAT no later than March 2022 in order to meet the regular application deadline.
+Regular applications will be considered for institutional scholarship funding to the extent that funding remains available.
+You must take the LSAT no later than February 2023 in order to meet the regular application deadline.